davetrux/android-unittesting/README.md

-det-jug-2014
+Android UnitTesting
 ============

-Example code for my talk at the Detroit Java User Group in Dec 2014
+Example code for a talk about Android Unit Tesing with Android Studio, Robolectric, and Gradle